aws-amplify/docs/cli/multienv.md

 You can alternatively, have developers setup their own isolated replica of these environments in different AWS account.
 To do this simply:
 1. Clone the existing project
-2. Run `amplify init` and setup a new environment (e.g. "mydev") with that developer's account and AWS profile
+2. Run `amplify init` and set up a new environment (e.g. "mydev") with that developer's account and AWS profile
 3. Deploy with `amplify push`

 This workflow can be used to share complete Amplify projects with people outside of your organization as well by committing the project into a Git repository.
 If you are doing this remove (or add to the .gitignore) the **team-provider-info.json** which is located in the `amplify` directory.
 You can learn more about this file [HERE](#teamprovider).